Posts

 I locally hosted several models, but my computer wasn’t capable of running anything reasonable with any degree of speed.

 I experimented with DeepSeek V3 and found it capable but inferior to Claude 3.5 Sonnet.
+I also really disliked the censorship.

 I tested Perplexity and found it interesting but prone to hallucinations and therefore completely unfit for use as a general search engine.
 ChatGPT Search was equally poor as a general search engine, but I found utility in ChatGPT pulling in web content to avoid the limitations of its knowledge cutoff.